-Alexandre Gertsman Contemporary Art: Located at 652 Broadway on the second floor, many of this gallery's pieces are on display in some of New York's finest art museums, including the Guggenheim, Museum of Modern Art, and The Metropolitain Museum of Art.
+Alexandre Gertsman Contemporary Art: Located at 652 Broadway on the second floor, many of this gallery's pieces are on display in some of New York's finest art museums, including the Guggenheim, Museum of Modern Art, and The Metropolitan Museum of Art.
 In their NoHo gallery, they are currently displaying works by Mihail Aleksandrov, Vladimir Clavijo-Telepnev, Oleg Dergachov, Vitaly Dlugy, Victor Elkonin, Natalya Elkonina, Rimma and Valeriy Gerlovin, Elizabeth Grachev, Dmitry Gretsky, AndreI Grositsky, Vasily Kafanov, Tatiana Nazarenko, and Natalya Nesterova.
 Read more here.
+CURRENTLY CLOSED!

-The Hole: This contemporary gallery located at 310 Bowery showcases different exhibits each month with emerging art or a thematic focus.
-The Hole is open Tuesday through Sunday from 12:00 PM to 7:00 PM and by appointment.
-Beginning March 1st, Joakim Ojanen's Snake Pit and selected works by Ry David Bradley will be on display.
+The Hole: This contemporary gallery located at 312 Bowery showcases different exhibits each month with emerging art or a thematic focus.
+The Hole is open Wednesday through Sunday from 12:00 PM to 7:00 PM and by appointment.
+The gallery is currently displaying the Concept of Calm by Robert Moreland and Standing on the Moon by Adam Parker Smith through August 8th.
 Learn more here.
+CURRENTLY OPEN!